13 Top-Rated Campgrounds near Sacramento, CA

 More Related Articles on PlanetWare.com

 More to Explore in Sacramento: Alongside many great campgrounds, the city of Sacramento is near adventurous hiking trails that tour historic gold mines, scenic river canyons, and sparkling lakeshores.
 After exploring the natural beauty around Sacramento, you can visit the city's top-rated tourist attractions, including the State Capitol building, the California State Railroad Museum, and the Crocker Museum of Art.
-For a place to stay in Sacramento, our guide to the best hotels in Sacramento caters to every type of traveler.

 Camping in California: Enabling fully fledged Sierra Nevada Mountain adventures, the campgrounds at Yosemite National Park offer unlimited access to activities like hiking, rock climbing, and cross-country skiing.
 Another wonderfu place to spend a night under the stars is in the campgrounds at Sequoia National Park.
 For an overview of the camping and adventure options in California, our guide to the best state parks in California also features some of the best places to pitch a tent or park an RV.